EarlOfEgo/GoogleTasksClientLibrary/README.md

 `buildPostFieldsForRefreshingTheAccessToken(char *refreshToken)` if the token was expired.
 Here the refresh token is needed, not the access token!.

+`makeHttpsRequestWithResponse(char *postfields, char *https_server)` after building the postfields, this method can be executed.
+If everything works fine, google will answer with a json, which includes an access token.

 ###Requirements
 Until now, just libcurl and cunit for the unit tests